-To ensure proper alignment as you reach through your arms, turn your palms and inner elbow creases to face the ceiling while you draw your shoulder blades down the back.
-Then keep your shoulder blades stable while you rotate only your wrists and palms to face the mat again.
+To ensure proper shoulder alignment as you extend your arms, turn your palms and inner elbow creases to face the ceiling while you draw your shoulder blades down the back.
+Then keep your shoulder blades stable while you turn your wrists and palms to face the mat again.
+Feel the difference?

-- Don’t let your front knee move forward of your ankle.
-Also, your front knee can tend to fall in toward the center of the mat.
-If you notice this, lean your knee slightly toward the outer edge of the mat so it is directly in line with your ankle.
-Instead, stack it directly over the center of the ankle.
+- Don’t let your front knee move in front of your ankle.
+Also, your front knee will tend to drift inward toward the center of the mat.
+If you notice this, lean your knee in the opposite direction, toward the pinkie toe side of your foot, and keep your knee stacked directly over the center of your ankle.

-- Also, avoid or modify if you have a hamstring or groin tear or injury, or if you have a hip injury or hip replacement.
+- Avoid or modify the pose if you have a hamstring or groin tear or injury or if you have a hip injury or hip replacement.

-- If you have poor balance, use a chair or the wall for stability.
+- Practice the pose with the help of a chair or the wall for additional stability.